John Howard Society: Perspectives on Corrections: Towards a Philosophy of Corrections

+By adhering to these principles, the John Howard Society of Canada aims to build a just and humane society where every individual has the opportunity to build a better future.

 Organization

 John Howard society offices and branches can be found in sixty communities across Canada, in all of the provinces and the Northwest Territories.
 The John Howard Society has sixty-five offices across Canada which specialize in the reintegration of individuals exiting the prison system back into society.
 They also work to keep individuals from making decisions that will increase their likelihood of contact with the law.
 In addition to this, their head office is located in Kingston, Ontario, which is within driving distance of 10 penitentiaries.

 The people who comprise the modern John Howard Society have much the same focus as the original groups with a few additions.
 For example, advocating for change in the criminal justice process and public education around the issues of prison conditions, criminal law and their application are all newer considerations as society and the criminal justice system change.

 In addition to working with people in penitentiaries, Societies today also work with adults and youth in correctional facilities that are either federally and provincially operated.
 These services offer programming for offenders in custody and in the community and also assist those who have been labeled as "at risk" to continue to live or reintegrate into living "within the law".